 Wade Goodwyn, NPR

-Wade Goodwyn is a NPR National Desk Correspondent covering Texas and the surrounding states.
+Wade Goodwyn is an NPR National Desk Correspondent covering Texas and the surrounding states.

-Goodwyn graduated from the University of Texas with a degree in history.
+Goodwyn is a graduate of the University of Texas with a degree in history.
 He lives in Dallas with his wife and daughters.